Raneache Zuem

 Raneache Zuem is a small island situated within the North Goa district of Goa, a coastal state in India.
-It is in close proximity to the village of Revora, with the two connected by a well-known tourist spot called Zuem Bridge (Island Bridge).
-This small island, located on the banks of the Chapora River, is home to approximately 26 to 30 houses.
+It is near the village of Revora, with the two connected by a tourist spot called Zuem Bridge (Island Bridge).
+This island, located on the banks of the Chapora River, is home to approximately 26 to 30 houses.
 Administratively, the island falls under the jurisdiction of the Nadora village panchayat, which is part of the Bardez Taluka.